 Our house is currently very blessed and ruled by our third pet, an orange and white tabby named Zuko.
 Accepting a call to Germany, we realized we’d have to say no to getting more pets.
 But God, again, had a better idea and Zuko showed up at our back door-abandoned and anxious to find a family who would take him in.
 We can’t even begin to enumerate the ways in which he has brought joy, laughter, comfort, hope, and unconditional love.
 Through his cat hotel in Munich (we highly recommend the owner), his photo has been viewed hundreds of times, and he has achieved his own celebrity status and following by all those who come in contact with him.

 And, to be honest, the holidays are that much better because of our pets.
+I’ve actually bought my wife some needle felted animals as her Christmas gift because she loves our pets so much.
+Animals really are fantastic, aren’t they!
 If you’ve never had the joy of God’s furry creatures being a part of your life, try to adopt one from a nearby shelter, if possible.
 They have the ability to teach us more about our Creator and draw us closer to him.

 - Warning: Complaining Is Bad for Your Health! - May 17, 2023